Thompson-Robinson leads UCLA past No. 15 Washington, 40-32 – KION546

 AP Sports Writer

+“People were saying all week that we’re the worst 4-0 team out there and writing us off.
+I think my boys came here with a chip on their shoulder,” said Thompson-Robinson, who had the sixth 300-yard passing game of his career.
+“I think I told y’all on Monday, see if Washington can run with us, not the other way around.”

-The fifth-year senior — who had his sixth 300-yard passing game — also ran 2 yards for a score in the third quarter, when he sidestepped defenders Bralen Trice and Jayvion Green, causing them to fall on one another in a heap near the goal line in making it 33-10.
+The fifth-year senior also ran 2 yards for a score in the third quarter, when he sidestepped defenders Bralen Trice and Jayvion Green, causing them to fall on one another in a heap near the goal line in making it 33-10.

-Thompson-Robinson supplied the highlight plays, but plenty of other Bruins contributed to their first regular-season win over a top-15 team since 2014.
-It is also UCLA’s first 5-0 start since 2013.
+Thompson-Robinson supplied the highlight plays, but plenty of other Bruins contributed to give them their first 5-0 start since 2013.

 Zach Charbonnet rushed for 124 yards and a score, Jake Bobo had six receptions for 142 yards and a pair of TDs while the Bruins recorded their first safety in four years and forced a pair of turnovers.

+“We dug ourselves too big of a hole in the first half,” coach Kalen DeBoer said.
+“Our guys now realize is that we’re a team that people are gonna get up to play.
+Not that we went into the game thinking otherwise, but we got to emotionally and physically be ready to play.”

 Penix finished 33 of 48 for 345 yards, four touchdowns and two interceptions.
-Penix passed for a pair of touchdowns and 2-point conversions in the fourth quarter as the Huskies got within eight, but UCLA ran out the final three minutes.
+The junior passed for a pair of touchdowns and 2-point conversions in the fourth quarter as the Huskies got within eight, but UCLA ran out the final three minutes.

 Rome Odunze had eight receptions for 116 yards and two touchdowns.